Epicalable/ComDash/README.md

 This will be helpful for us as users will know it's original source and about our startup.
 Please also refer to LICENSE file for clarifications.
-Thank you for your kind cooperation :-)
+Thank you for your kind co-operation :-)

 [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://github.com/Epicalable/)
 [![ForTheBadge built-by-developers](http://ForTheBadge.com/images/badges/built-by-developers.svg)](https://github.com/MahaMohan/)